1.2КJune 30, 2025Разное

 It is no coincidence that in early card imagery, the suits resembled social classes: cups—the clergy, swords—the military, coins—merchants, clubs—peasants.

-Only from the 15th century, when Italian masters tenderly painted each card by the hand of a great miniaturist or skilled craftsman, did cards become a luxury: for one deck, a duke could give 1500 gold coins, and sometimes his soul for a couple of nights of inspiration.
+Only from the 15th century, when Italian masters tenderly painted each card by the hand of a great miniaturist or skilled craftsman, did cards become a luxury: for one deck, a duke could give 1500 gold pieces, and sometimes his soul for a couple of nights of inspiration.

-The invention of engraving, like a flash of lightning, transformed a handcrafted luxury into a mass phenomenon—cards filled taverns, were battled over in portside dives, and came into fashion in salons.
+The invention of engraving, like a flash of lightning, transformed a handmade luxury into a mass phenomenon—cards filled taverns, were battled over in portside dives, and came into fashion in salons.
 France and Germany quickly flooded the market with their variations: now a card gained not only functionality but also character.
 The French redesigned the suits into hearts, diamonds, clubs, and spades.
 The symbolism grew even deeper: clubs—fodder for the army, spades—weapons, diamonds—provisions, hearts—the warrior's heart.
 But look closer: behind this intricate web of symbols lies a subtle psychology of power, military ambition, social fears, and aspirations.
-Cards, like a mirror, absorbed everything society lived by.
+Cards, like a mirror, absorbed everything that society lived by.

 Today, collectors scrutinize the characters on the backs of cards from past centuries, while history enthusiasts, missing Instagram, still shuffle the "personal stories" of that era's paintings.